couchbase/indexing/secondary/docs/design/overview.md

 - __Index Manager__

   The index manager is responsible for receiving requests for indexing operations (creation, deletion, maintenance, scan/lookup).
 The Index Manager is located in the index node, which can be different from KV node.
-Index Manager runs in one indexer node as Index Coordinator Master and in few other configurable nodes as Index Coordinator Replica.
+Index Manager runs in one indexer node as **Index Coordinator Master** and in few other configurable nodes as **Index Coordinator Replica**.
 In rest of the nodes, it runs in dormant mode.

 - __Indexer__ (Local Indexer)